matrix-org/matrix-spec-proposals/proposals/2881-message-attachments.md

 ## Future considerations

 In future, we may extend the `m.attachments` field with new types to allow attaching external URL as cards with URL preview, oEmbed entities, and other events (for example, to forward the list of several events to other room with the user comment).

+ ## Unstable prefix
+Clients should use `org.matrix.msc2881.m.attachments` and `org.matrix.msc2881.m.attachment` field names, while this MSC has not been included in a spec release.